History of Winnipeg: Pre-European history

 Winnipeg lies at the confluence of the Assiniboine River and the Red River, known as The Forks, an historic focal point on canoe river routes travelled by Aboriginal peoples for thousands of years.
 The general area was populated for thousands of years by First Nations.
 In prehistory, through oral stories, archaeology, petroglyphs, rock art, and ancient artifacts, it is known that natives would use the area for camps, hunting, fishing, trading, and further north, agriculture.
 The rivers provided transportation far and wide and linked many peoples-such as the Assiniboine, Ojibway, Anishinaabe, Mandan, Sioux, Cree, Lakota, and others—for trade and knowledge sharing.
 Ancient mounds were once made near the waterways, similar to that of the mound builders of the south.
 Lake Winnipeg was considered to be an inland sea, with important river links to the mountains out west, the Great Lakes to the east, and the Arctic Ocean in the north.
 The Red River linked ancient northern and southern peoples along the Missouri and Mississippi Rivers.
 The first maps of some areas were made on birch bark by the Ojibway, which helped fur traders find their way along the rivers and lakes.

-The name Winnipeg is named after Lake Winnipeg to the north, and the name is related to a native word referring to the cloudy, silt-filled water flowing off the prairies.
+The name "Winnipeg" is named after the nearby Lake Winnipeg to the north, and the name is related to a native word referring to the cloudy, silt-filled water flowing off the prairies.
 The first farming in Manitoba appeared to be along the Red River, near Lockport, Manitoba, where maize (corn) and other seed crops were planted before contact with Europeans.